 There may be tax implications depending on how you choose to hold the property and we recommend that you consider taking tax advice before you make any decisions.
 This is a service that we are able to offer you if you do not have your own tax advisor already.

-For further information, please contact a member of our Residential Property team.
+For further information, please contact Claire Fountain, Partner and Head of Residential Property.